-Richard M. Kemper, a lieutenant in the United States army, was killed in France during World War II.
-Subsequently, his parents, Adolph and Helen Kemper, purchased land by the high school he attended and dedicated it to all those who fought and died defending human rights principals.
+Richard Kemper, a lieutenant in the United States army, was killed in France during World War II.
+Subsequently, his parents, Adolph and Helen Kemper, purchased land by the high school he attended and dedicated it to all those who fought and died defending human rights.